Do you often ask yourself what your calling is? Your professional calling?

 I also knew I was somewhat of an introvert and, as much as I liked helping others, my interest was more in the behind-the-scenes kind of thing.
 This brought me to looking into medical coding.
 It seemed like a natural progression for me based on what I had done previously in my career.

 So my point is that we all learn about our passion through life experiences, feedback from others, and self-reflection.

-If you go to sleep at night thinking about healthcare and medical coding, and you wake up with thoughts of it again in the morning, this may be your professional calling.
+If you go to sleep at night thinking about healthcare and medical coding, and you wake up with thoughts of it again in the morning, or just in the afternoon, this may be your professional calling.

 In other words, if medical coding fires you up, turn it into a career!